usnistgov/TGRS-Plasticizer-Library/README.md

 ### Data Calibration

 During the data collection period, the instrument required repairs resulting in a change in the wavenumber set point of the detector and requiring different shift factors to calibrate the data, as documented in `SampleDetails.csv`.
 The unprocessed files (`SampleName_Raw.csv`) have not been adjusted with the PSRS calibration.
 The header lines of the unprocessed files include the peak locations of the PSRS that was measured during the same data collection session as the present sample and a calibration shift factor calculated using the method detailed below.
-The calibration shift is already incorporated in the processed data files (`SampleName_Proc.csv`), and further processing details can be found in the Jupyter Notebook accessible from the Github repository.
+The calibration shift is already incorporated in the processed data files (`[Sample Name]_Proc.csv`), and further processing details can be found in the Jupyter Notebook accessible from this Github repository.

 The calibration shift factor represents a weighted average of the deviation between the peak locations of the measured PSRS and standardized PS peak locations as reported in **McCreery 2000 Chap.
 10**.
 Four peaks were assessed because the as-measured peaks presented some variation in their shifted position relative to the standardized peak locations.
 The average deviation of the peaks was calculated and weighted relative to the  corresponding peak intensities as reported in **McCreery 2000 Chap.10** (**Table 1**).